openbmc/libmctp/README.md

 ### Bridging

 libmctp implements basic support for bridging between two hardware bindings.
-In this mode, bindings may have different MTUs, so packets are reassembled into their messages, then the messages are re-packetised for the outgoing binding.

 For bridging between two endpoints, use the `mctp_bridge_busses()` function: